GIST-NJU/RestCT/README_DOCKER.md

     --env GITLAB_ROOT_PASSWORD=password1 \
     gitlab/gitlab-ce:13.10.3-ce.0
 ```
+Gitlab CE only provides docker images for `linux/amd64`, so if host machine is a Mac with Apple's M1 chips, you have to replace `gitlab/gitlab-ce` with `yrzr/gitlab-ce-arm64v8`. `yrzr/gitlab-ce-arm64v8` is compatible with MacOs(M1), but we are not sure whether the performance of the gitlab deployed on MacOs(M1) is consistent with the official one.

 Since the authentication is required for *GitLab* (that is, an OAuth2 token should be passed in the  `Authorization` header), run the following command to send an HTTP request to GitLab to ask for a token: